 10. Repetition is bad

 Repetition is bad!
 If you write an article on a specific subject, make sure that your next post is about something a bit different.
 This is just common sense really.
 A reader is less likely to come back to your site and read an article that you wrote a similar one on a few days ago.
-I do this myself with this website, tending to alternate between writing posts on writing content, making money and getting traffic.
+I do this myself with this website, tending to write on different category topics when I can.

 There is nothing wrong with having similar content from a certain subject, as long as you make it individual and original from your other posts.

 Did you find this post helpful?
-If so, please spread the word about it, so others can also benefit.
-You can leave your comments below & feel free to ask any questions.
+What tips do you use to write amazing content?
+What do you like about other website content that makes them stand out?
+Please leave your comments below & feel free to ask any questions.